HOW IT

 WORKS

-Each year, well over 150 young teens apply for our “earn and learn” program because it gives them an opportunity to gain valuable job skills and make an impact in their community.
+Each year, more than 200 young teens apply for our “earn and learn” program because it gives them an opportunity to gain valuable job skills and make an impact in their community.
 Last year, a favorite program feature was a talk on building a resume and marketable job skills given by Family Centers.
 Overall, a remarkable 98% said their experience as a GYCP team member was positive!

 This unique public/private program could not exist without the generosity of donors and sponsors who make it possible for each teen to receive a stipend for their work.
 We hope you’ll consider donating to the GYCP today.